Written by our local expert SJ

 Spring in Istanbul is mild, with temperatures ranging from 10°C to 20°C (50°F to 68°F).
 The weather can be quite variable, so it’s important to be prepared for both warm and cooler days.

 Layering.
-Start with basic layers like long-sleeve shirts or light blouses that you can easily add or remove depending on the temperature.
+Start with basic layers like long-sleeve shirts or light blouses that you can easily add or remove as the temperature changes.
 Light sweaters and cardigans are perfect for layering and can be worn over shirts or under jackets.

 Jacket.
 A medium-weight jacket, such as a trench coat or a windbreaker, is ideal for chilly mornings and evenings.
 A water-resistant jacket can also double as rain protection during spring showers.